 - Once your letters of recommendation have been submitted, your department may nominate you for the award.
 If your department selects your application, they must nominate it to The Graduate School by the deadline.

-- We will notify awardees in January.
+- We will notify awardees in early November.

 We will not consider your application if you exceed any of the specified page limits and/or you do not follow the proper format.